Martha McBride Knight: Life in Nauvoo

 In April 1839 Vinson traveled to Iowa to purchase land on which the suffering Saints could settle.
 He and his moved to Commerce (later Nauvoo), Hancock County, Illinois.
 Here, on land that Vinson helped select, he constructed a sturdy two-storey red brick home on Main Street, said to be the first brick house in Nauvoo, on the same block as the homes of Brigham Young and John Taylor (this home is still standing).

 In Nauvoo, Vinson was actively involved in community and religious affairs.
 Soon after arriving in Nauvoo, he was designated aide-de-camp to Joseph Smith in the Nauvoo Legion.
 In January 1841 he was called as bishop of the Lower Ward in Nauvoo.
 He also served as a member of the first Nauvoo city council and as Regent of the University of the City of Nauvoo.
 During the April 1841 general conference, Elder Ezra T. Benson stayed with the Knight family.

 Martha was equally involved in the key events of Nauvoo.
 She was a founding member of the Relief Society, being present at the organization meeting on March 17, 1842, in Nauvoo, which also happened to be her 37th birthday.
 Martha was purportedly told by Joseph Smith that she was the first woman to give her consent for her husband to enter into plural marriage.
 The story is told that Martha knew something was worrying her husband and he could not seem to tell her about it.
 One evening as Martha was sitting in the grape arbor behind the house, Vinson returned home carrying a basket.
-He explained to Martha that he had taken some fruit and vegetables to Philindia Clark Eldredge Merrick (Myrick), widow of Levi N. Merrick, whose husband had been killed in the Haun's Mill Massacre.
+He explained to Martha that he had taken some fruit and vegetables to Philindia Clark Eldredge Merrick (Myrick), widow of Levi N. Merrick, whose husband had been killed in the Hawn's Mill Massacre.
 Vinson explained to Martha that he had been told to enter plural marriage and that, if he had to, this Sister Merrick would be the one he could help best.
 Martha's reply is said to have been, "Is that all?"
 Philindia Merrick was also a founding member of the Relief Society.

 Just when he was increasingly involved in the affairs of Nauvoo, Vinson suddenly took ill and died on July 31, 1842, in Nauvoo at age 38.
 Joseph Smith preached at the funeral, stating that Knight was the "best friend he ever had on earth."
 One month later, on September 3, 1842, Martha lost her and Vinson's youngest child, Rodolphus Elderkin Knight, who was less than one year old.
 Shortly before or after Knight's sudden death, Martha was sealed to Joseph Smith.
 After Smith's death, she was sealed to Heber C. Kimball.